grommunio/grommunio-web/README.md

 ## Contributing

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

+If you have found an issue and want to report an issue, either reach out to us in our [community](https://community.grommunio.com), or, if you have a subscription, open up a [support case](https://grommunio.com/).

+To provide changesets,

+- Clone the repository from https://github.com/grommunio/grommunio-web.git
+- Commit and sign your work (```git commit -s```).

+Then, either

+- create a pull request towards the master branch.

+or

+- upload commits to a git store of your choosing, or export the series as a patchset using [git format-patch](https://git-scm.com/docs/git-format-patch).
+- send the patch(es) or git link to [dev@grommunio.com](mailto:dev@grommunio.com) and we will consider the submission.

+### Additional notes

+- If possible, please only work on one issue per commit.

 ## Security